jrobichaud/unity-haven/README.md

 public class DemoSceneSingleton : SceneSingleton<DemoSceneSingleton>
 {
 	int i = 0;
-	// Using public static methods have better encapsulation for these implementations public static void Foo()
+	// Using public static methods provides better encapsulation for these implementations public static void Foo()
 	{
 		// This check prevents a null reference exception when the scene singleton is not present